Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 - [x] add logging in the `engine/src/lib.rs` while loop that runs other rounds to see how the state tracking nodes works
 - [x] fix the logic for the loop that get the right node as there is something wrong it gets back the `unique controller` node again when should be workers..
 - [x] add state to prevent lot of code checking for tracker node upgrade, just a bool field and then skip the step of `node discovery`
-- [ ] do a function logic that will be actioned on next rounds discovery mode instead of skipping it use it to update the new shared state fields
+- [x] do a function logic that will be actioned on next rounds discovery mode instead of skipping it use it to update the new shared state fields
+      **Have fixed the macro logic in the `ui.rs` that was comparing `1.xx` to `1.xx.xx` so have fixed it and should work fine now**

 # 12. State logic updates of shared_state decision
 ```markdown